Skip to content

 - It must accept the cancellation message as the first argument.

-- `set_result` must be called to mark the pending as completed.
+to mark the pending as `done`.

 Example: